 CPM: Cost per Mille (cost per 1,000 impressions)

-CPM is used to measure the cost per thousand impressions.
-This value is often and very often used to measure the success of the campaign and to compare it with other campaigns.
+The CPM measures the cost per thousand impressions.
+This value is often and very popularly used to measure the success of the campaign and compare it with other campaigns.

 You calculate the CPM as follows:

 (total cost ÷ number of impressions) × 1,0000